Crews respond to sinking boat in Pilot Bay

 Teams were currently pumping water out of the vessel, he said.

-He said there was some diesel in the water which is being contained with booms.
+Buell said there was some diesel in the water which is being contained with booms.
 Regional Council's vessels Kaha and Awanui were on the scene.

+The Bay of Plenty Times understands the owner of the boat suffered a medical event, tied up his boat at the wharf before being taken to hospital last night.

+However, the boat began taking on water this morning and started to sink.

 A staff member at Mount Ocean Sports Club said it was a "little old boat" which had been at the wharf for a couple of weeks.